rlassche/ng6-bs-sass-template/src/app/wiki/README.md

-# Angular 6 - Mediawiki module
+# Angular 7 - Mediawiki module
+The project was created with angular-6, but is upgraded to version 7.

 # Requirements

 ## Mediawik